Chakit22/basic-docker/README.md

 - Apps run INSIDE containers (isolated)
 - `-p` flag creates port mapping to access from localhost
 - Containers only run locally unless deployed to cloud
+- Here, we basically are running a container named `webhook-reciever` using the image which we have built named `webhook-reciever`

 ## Next Steps